agungsb/create-react-app-ssr-pwa/README.md

 ### Hot Reload

-Hot reload is only supported if you run `npm start`.
+Hot reload is only supported if you run `yarn start`.

 Notice
 ------